9 reasons to list your house this winter

-Ask a Realtor to also check closing prices of comparable properties sold in the past 30 days, then compare with current list prices to make sure you can get top dollar for your winter time listin
+Ask a Realtor to also check closing prices of comparable properties sold in the past 30 days, then compare with current list prices to make sure you can get top dollar for your listing this winter.

 Buyers are often more serious

 Sure there may be less buyers compared to spring, but winter buyers tend to be serious.
 And while it may be inconvenient, it’s crucial not to deny showings, as that could be a missed opportunity.

 If you want to sell your home in the off-season, the buyer has to come first.
 You’ll need to work with your Realtor to devise a strategy for showings, even during snow days, when buyers might take advantage of being off work for a few hours.

 Many people relocate for work this time of year, so they can be on the job by end of first quarter.
 That means they are looking for somewhere to live, and that somewhere could be your house.